-• For individuals who are resident in congregate settings, consider temporary accommodation in the National Infectious Diseases Isolation Facility .
-Intact skin-only contact with an mpox case, their bodily fluids or potentially infectious material or contaminated fomite, OR Passengers seated within three rows of a case of mpox on a plane, Healthcare setting Clinical examination of patient before diagnosis without appropriate PPE.
+For individuals who are resident in congregate settings, consider temporary accommodation in the National Infectious Diseases Isolation Facility.
+Medium Unprotected Intact skin-only contact with an HCID (clade I) mpox case, their body fluids or potentially infectious material or contaminated fomites (excluding household contacts, as above).
+OR Passengers seated directly next to a case on a plane (or Healthcare setting Clinical examination of patient before diagnosis without appropriate PPE.
 Entering patient's room without wearing appropriate PPE and within one metre for at least 15 minutes with the case.
-Subsequent patients in consulting Active monitoring for signs/symptoms - provide monitoring form (see Appendix A) and instructions for contacting healthcare facility as required (i.e. GP/OOH Service/Emergency Department).
+Subsequent patients in consulting room after an mpox case was seen and prior to room cleaning.
+Active monitoring of contacts for signs/symptoms via daily phone calls, texts, or emails - provide monitoring form (see Appendix A) and instructions for contacting healthcare facility as required (i.e. GP/OOH Service/Emergency Department).
 If symptoms develop - immediately self-isolate, leave work, seek medical review, and abstain from all sexual contact.
-Wear a well-fitted surgical mask whenever in Medium OR room after an mpox case was seen and prior to room cleaning. shared space with others, including household members. exposure to infectious materials one metre for at least minutes with an mpox of No direct contact but within one metre for at least 15 minutes with an mpox case Spillage or leakage of laboratory specimen onto intact skin.
-Practice proper hand hygiene and respiratory etiquette. including droplet or airborne potential route. airborne potential without wearing appropriate Non-healthcare setting Lower risk household contact: individuals who live in the same Do not donate bodily fluids or tissues, including blood and sperm. household but do not meet the criteria of HIGH risk.
-Providing care for case/cared for by a case, or having skin/mucosal contact with case's unwashed bedding, and personal Individuals should avoid undertaking any travel, including international travel, until they are determined to no longer constitute a public health risk for others. items.
-Sharing a car with case, or sitting within three rows (in all directions) to case on plane.
-Should risk assess for vaccination in line with NIAC recommendations (BN Vaccine (e.g. Imvanex ®) ideally within four days (up to a maximum of 14 days) post exposure.
-The most current vaccine guidance can be found here .
+Also, should wear a well-fitted standard surgical mask whenever in a shared space with others, including household members. exposure to infectious materials including droplet or where it is known that they have sat next to the case).
+Spillage or leakage of laboratory specimen onto intact skin.
+Practice proper hand hygiene and respiratory etiquette. airborne potential route.
+Specifically, passengers within one metre (i.e. same rows/in front/behind; all Non-healthcare setting Lower risk household contact: individuals who live in the same Do not donate bodily fluids or tissues, including blood and sperm. within car/van) for at least 15 minutes with an mpox case without wearing appropriate PPE. household but do not meet the criteria of HIGH risk.
+Providing care for case/cared for by a case, or having skin/mucosal contact with case's unwashed bedding, and personal Individuals should avoid undertaking any travel, including international travel, until they are determined to no longer constitute a public health risk for others.
+OR items.
+Should risk assess for vaccination in line with NIAC recommendations (BN Vaccine (e.g. Imvanex ®) ideally within four days (up to a